remp2020/dn-remp-paywall/README.md

 You will also need to install *REMP CRM Auth plugin* (we need this one to access REMP data).

+During publishing process, indicate the place where the post content should be cut-off for visitors without correct subscription either by inserting `REMP LOCK` block (if you are using block editor) or `[lock]` shortcode (if you are using classic editor) in your *article content*.
+Without this shortcode, the whole article will be visible for all your visitors.

+Then set the subscription level needed for this article in *sidebar*.

 ### Configuration

 To configure the plugin, and add `DN_REMP_CRM_HOST` and `DN_REMP_CRM_TOKEN` constant definitions into your `wp-config.php` file with the correct host/token of REMP installation.
 The token can be obtained in your CRM installation under `/api/api-tokens-admin/`.